Bill13579/pyprog/README.md

 Params: (none)

-Update the progress bar so that it shows the current progress.
+Update the progress bar so that it shows the current progress.<br/>
 Note: Also call this to initiate the bar.

 #### end()